-The proposed RIDnet model consists of four parts, i.e., the layer of embedding, the layer of extracting local information, the 3D graph convolutional networks (3D GCN), and the layer of feature fusion.
+The proposed GCN-MIF model consists of four components, i.e., the layer of embedding, the layer of extracting local information, the 3D graph convolutional networks (3D GCN), and the layer of feature fusion.
 We will discuss them in details.

-\subsubsection{The layer of embedding.}
+\subsubsection{The layer of embedding}

-It is usually more effective for model learning to convert the input into it's embedding in feature space \cite{valsesia2019deep}.
-Every pixel then can be regarded as the format of the feature vector along with the channel direction.
-To this end, the classical 3D convolution is adopted in our proposed RIDnet model.
-Specifically, the first RIDnet model has two 3D convolution layers with channels of 64 and 32, due to the need of stronger capacity of feature extraction in the start of a model.
-Other RIDnet models only have one 3D convolution layer with channel of 32.
-To maintain the size of the feature map, the operation of 'reflect' padding is applied, which is useful to avoid the artifacts of the edge as suggested in \cite{valsesia2019deep}.
+It is usually more effective for model learning to convert the input into its embedding in feature space \cite{valsesia2019deep}.
+Every pixel then can be regarded as the format of the feature vector along with the channel.
+To this end, the classical 3D convolution operation is adopted in our proposed GCN-MIF model.
+Specifically, the first GCN-MIF model has two 3D convolution layers with channels of 64 and 32, due to the need of stronger capacity of feature extraction in the start of a model.
+Other GCN-MIF models only have one 3D convolution layer with channel of 32.
+To maintain the size of the feature map, the operation of ‘reflect’ padding is applied, which is useful to avoid the artifacts of the edge as suggested in \cite{valsesia2019deep}.
 The output of embedding layer thus can be denoted as $\mathbf{X'}_{i} =(\mathbf{x'}_{-s},\mathbf{x'}_{i-1},\mathbf{x'}_{i},\mathbf{x'}_{i+1},\cdots,\mathbf{x'}_{s})= embedding(\mathbf{X}_{i})$.

-\subsubsection{The 3D graph convolutional networks.}
+\subsubsection{The 3D graph convolutional networks}

-As the most important part in the proposed RIDnet model, the 3D graph convolutional networks (3D GCN) consists of two modules, i.e., plane graph convolutional module, depth graph convolutional module, respectively.
+As the most important component in the proposed GCN-MIF model, the 3D graph convolutional networks (namely 3D GCN) consists of two modules, i.e., plane graph convolutional module and depth graph convolutional module, respectively.